 In short, while we grapple with what AI is, arguably more pertinently what it isn't and where, whatever it is, is taking us, I have an uncannily familiar feeling in my gut again.

 A feeling, just like twenty-five years ago, that we're back in a full-blown technology revolution, and suddenly everything is exciting again.
+And even if you're a fervent AI Kool-Aid refuser or sceptic, I'm confident that if you were to soberly weigh all the AI arguments and viewpoints, for and against, you would at least concede that some kind of corner has been turned.

 So, this is probably the closest to the kind of thinking-out-loud I used to do twenty-five years ago.
 These are not predictions; some may be more like propositions, and they are definitely not fully baked.
+They're just reflections, hunches or observations, and as such, they're fully open to challenge and critique.
+After all, what's the point of an opinion if you never change it?

 1. The strongest signal right now